gdidetroit/git-GDI/slides/download-git.md

-##  download git
+##  download Git

 If you haven't already, go to

 [http://git-scm.com/download](http://git-scm.com/download)

-Choose your platform and install git
+Choose your platform and install Git

 <br>